DarienLibrary/website_content/content/_finished/tearoom/tearoom.md

 <div class="col-md-4">
 <div class="margin-bottom-50"></div>

-* Appointments are reserved on a first-come, first served basis.
+* Appointments are reserved on a first-come, first-served basis.

 * To find out more about reserving the TEA Room, please stop by the Children's Library or contact a children's librarian via [email](childrenslibrary@darienlibrary.org "Email the Children's Library") or [203-669-5235](tel:2036695235 "203-669-5235").